avasconcelos114/hpp-test/README.md

 - `Next.js`: I've opted to use Next.js to validate UUIDs server-side when accessing a page and providing an already-populated response to the client (and handle invalid or failed requests)
 - `Shadcn` + `TailwindsCSS`: To simplify component creation and focus the development time on feature completion rather than component structure or styling
-- `Axios` + `React Query`: To streamline the async calls (request headers, interceptors), and allow for easy re-fetching on expiry, as well as showing the loading state when a quote is being refetched
+- `Axios` + `React Query`: To streamline the async calls, and allow for some flexibility when handling the various states of API requests
 - `Yup`: Used as a way to quickly be able to validate API responses/values and improve the error handling
-- `Jotai`: Very light-weight state management library to simplify and centralize access to the currencies fetched from the API
+- `Jotai`: Very light-weight state management library to simplify and centralize access to the currencies fetched from the API (one of the stretch goals)
 - `Vitest` + `React Testing Library`: Used to perform unit tests on the utility functions and components
 - `Cypress`: Chosen as a way to automate tests with live data from the perspective of the user (Behavior Driven)